reservoirprotocol/reservoir-kit/packages/defender-relayer-adapter/README.md

 })
 ```

-In the code snippet above we use the wagmi `useSigner` method, which is not required, you can create your ethers signer however you wish.
-We then adapt the signer to the ReservoirWallet object and pass this into any of the SDK methods.
+In the code above, we pass in our relayer credentials to adapt the signer to the ReservoirWallet object and pass this into any of the SDK methods.
 Here we pass it into the buyToken method along with the other required parameters.